 Constructed wetland systems are designed to mimic the functions of natural wetlands by removing pollutants from urban stormwater (Fig. 40).
 In a constructed wetland system, the water, plants, animals, microorganisms, and environment (sun, soil, and air) work together to improve water quality.
 These systems are particularly efficient in removing contaminants such as nitrogen, suspended solids, hydrocarbons, and even some metals.
 Constructed wetlands also control the quantity of stormwater runoff for a period of time.
 Wetlands make excellent wildlife habitat and are aesthetic areas in a community.
 Constructed wetlands are particularly successful in areas where the groundwater level is shallow so that there is a constant supply of water to sustain the wetland system.
+For example, the 2009 East Fork Wetland Project in North Texas consists of 1,840 acres of wetlands and supplies over 102,000 acre-feet of water to the region every year.

 Filtration systems use sand, gravel, peat, compost, or other media to remove contaminants from urban stormwater runoff.
 Filtration systems help mainly with water quality, although when combined with detention or retention basins they may also help control the quantity of runoff.
-Filtration systems such as surface sand filters, underground vault sand filters, and biofiltration/ bioretention systems (Fig. 41) are often used to treat stormwater in small areas such as parking lots and small developments, in areas with high pollution potential such as industrial areas, or in highly urbanized areas.
+Filtration systems such as surface sand filters, underground vault sand filters, and biofiltration/bioretention systems (Fig. 41) are often used to treat stormwater in small areas such as parking lots and small developments, in areas with high pollution potential such as industrial areas, or in highly urbanized areas.
 The system components can be placed under parking lots and buildings, so little land is required.